-As the digital era continues growing at such a fast pace and the rules keep changing, it’s vitally important to try and stay informed about what’s happening and to make sure that your website remains legal, especially if having a digital presence plays an important part in your business strategy.
+As the digital economy continues to grow at such a fast pace and the rules of the game constantly change, it’s absolutely vital to stay on top of what’s going on and to make sure that your website remains compliant with all laws and regulations, especially if having a digital presence plays a significant part in your overall business strategy.

-Recent laws introduced in 2014 that regulate how businesses promote advertising on their websites clearly state that if you plan to promote anything on your website for material gain, then you need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+New laws introduced in 2014 that regulate how businesses promote advertising on their websites state that if you promote anything on your website for profit, then you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the US-based Better Business Bureau, also known as BBB.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 - Retarget Marketing